Michaela Hyde is National Coordinator of Marriage Week

 Contact Michaela by email at [email protected]

-Michaela is the Project Director for Marriage Foundation and her main project is coordinating the UK National Marriage Week.
+Michaela is the Executive Director for Marriage Foundation and part of her role includes coordinating the UK National Marriage Week.
 She is also a freelance presenter and over the years her experience has included children’s TV, engineering shows for young people, health and wellness presenter and coach, and shopping TV to name but a few.
 Michaela has been a local development officer for the Explore charity who provide opportunities for young people to explore the realities of ‘ordinary’ married relationships.
 Since joining the Marriage Foundation team, Michaela has appeared on BBC One’s Sunday Morning Live and been interviewed on several local BBC radio stations.

 Michaela is passionate about people and throughout her work she’s always sought to encourage people to live life to the full and to be the very best version of themselves.
 Her own experiences have contributed to her belief that a healthy marriage plays a big part in achieving this aim.
 Michaela has been married to Nick since 1999 and they have two teenage children.
 Whilst they’ve had their inevitable ups and downs, contrary to the popular belief that marriage is somehow an end to freedom, Michaela would describe her experience of marriage to be the exact opposite: